 The Garmin Fenix 5 is one of the most advanced sports watches you can buy, and it's jam-packed with features for running, cycling, swimming, golf and even skydiving.
 But so many of the Fenix 5's best features are buried within sub-menus and can be a little complex find.

-After using the Fenix 5 for a month, we've uncovered some of our favourite features, tips and little tricks that really elevate it to the upper echelons of fitness tech.
+After using the Fenix 5 for some time now, we've uncovered some of our favourite features, tips and little tricks that really elevate it to the upper echelons of fitness tech.
 We've also got familiar with the new Fenix 5 Plus, which adds fully routable TOPO maps, onboard music and Garmin Pay.
 The tips below all apply to the Plus as well, though we've sprinkled in a few Plus-specific tricks for those of you rocking the newer model.

 The Fenix 5 comes with a host of watch faces you can switch between, with everything from digital and analogue styles to choose from, including complications for steps and date.
 To browse the selection just hold the up/menu button and select Watch Face.
 Use the up and down buttons to browse watch faces.
 You can also access Connect IQ for loads more watch faces.

 You can add GPX/TPX routes of runs and walks onto your Fenix 5, which is great for building a pre-planned route in a new area.

 First download Garmin Basecamp from the Garmin website.

 Once installed, connect Fenix 5 to your PC/Mac.
 Import the GPX or TCX file into Basecamp, and then export it directly to the Fenix 5.
 You can browse to the Garmin > New files.
 The course will then appear on the Fenix 5 when you choose an activity type.
 When you choose your sport head to the Main menu > Navigation > Courses.

 Check out our full step-by-step guide to adding GPX maps to your Garmin.